Aphrodite of Knidos – The Most Copied Statue in the World

 The marble statue of Aphrodite; the “The Aphrodite of knidos”, which inspired how the female body is depicted in art ever since, sadly, has not survived.

-Here, it was placed in a temple, dedicated to the goddess Aphrodite, under the name Aphrodite Euploia or ‘Aphrodite of the Fair Voyage’, which was her name as a sea goddess, making it particularly popular amongst sailors.
+Here it was placed in a temple dedicated to the goddess Aphrodite, under the name Aphrodite Euploia or ‘Aphrodite of the Fair Voyage’, which was her name as a sea goddess, making it particularly popular among sailors.

 The famous temple is said to have been the inspiration for Emperor Hadrian’s Villa in Tivoli.

-Legends retold by Pliny, Lucian and others, tell us the statue of Aphrodite was meant to arouse lustful passion, when viewed by men.
+Legends retold by Pliny, Lucian and others, tell us the statue of Aphrodite really brought out the passion in men!

 The stories include one of a sailor, who was so enraptured by the statue; he hid himself in the temple until it was locked up for the night, in order to spend the night alone with the subject of his desire.